Manage Certificate Authorities for mTLS authentication on Confluent Cloud

 Describe a Certificate Authority

-Get the details of a certificate authority.
+To get the details of a certificate authority, follow these steps.

 To get the details of a certificate authority: